-Understandably, as a nation who uses retail business and suchlike on a daily basis, we are all wanting things to get back to normal.
+Understandably, as a nation that uses retail business and suchlike on a daily basis, we are all wanting things to get back to normal.
 The COVID-19 pandemic and our necessary national lockdown have seen many businesses closing for a period, due to government rules which put our health and safety first.
-Waiting to get back […]

 Since hearing the news at the end of last month in which our Prime Minister announced that non-essential retailers are going to be allowed to reopen as of Monday 15th June, there have been a lot of questions about how you can best prepare.
 This blog is a simple, handy guide to help you do just that.

 – For our economy to re-grow, we need to follow the national advice provided by the government, which will help our staff and customers stay safe.
 You can find this here.

 2. Deep clean the business premises before opening.

 You must reduce the risk of disease.
 It is critical that you have appropriate cleaning products to disinfect and prevent the spread.
 Household ones are fine to use around your business premises.

 Wear disposable or washing-up gloves and aprons for cleaning.
 These should be double-bagged, then stored securely for 72 hours then thrown away in the regular rubbish after cleaning is complete.